aychakraborty/crypto/README.md

-# crypto
+# crypto recommendation service

-This is a crypto application for XM project
+This is a crypto recommendation service application for XM project

-Requirements for the recommendation service:
+# Requirements for the recommendation service:

 ● Reads all the prices from the csv files
 ● Calculates oldest/newest/min/max for each crypto for the whole month ● Exposes an endpoint that will return a descending sorted list of all the cryptos,